Police in Phoenix say they have caught the Baseline Killer, who shot 9 people to death

-The Baseline Killer case originally included 23 shootings, rapes and robberies that left eight people dead between August 2005 and June.
-The dead, seven of them women, ranged in age from 19 to 39.
-Most were killed going about their daily activities, such as leaving work, washing a car or waiting at a bus stop.
+In all, Goudeau is considered a suspect in 19 incidents, including shootings, sexual assaults and robberies that left nine people dead between August 2005 and June.
+The dead, eight of them women, ranged in age from 19 to 39.
+Most were killed as they went about their daily lives, washing a car, leaving work, and waiting at a bus stop.
+All nine were shot.

-Police have said the killer usually struck at night and wore disguises, which included a wig of dreadlocks and a fisherman's hat.
-The name Baseline Killer came from the Phoenix street where some of the earliest crimes were committed.
+Police have said the Baseline Killer usually struck at night and wore disguises, which included a wig of dreadlocks and a fisherman's hat.
+The name came from the Phoenix street where some of the earliest crimes were committed.

 Goudeau served 13 1/2 years in prison for three aggravated assaults, armed robbery and kidnapping before being paroled in 2004.
-He once blamed his history of violence on a weakness for crack.
+The former construction worker once blamed his history of violence on a weakness for crack.

 The Baseline Killer was one of two serial killer cases that spread fear across the Phoenix area recently.